 While you enjoy your stay at the luxurious hotel, there are also lots of other things you can do.
 You can go to the Heritage Motor Museum.
-The museum is open all year-round except the 24th of December to the 1st of January.
+The museum is open all year-round except from the 24th of December to the 1st of January.
 The museum is home to the largest collection of British cars.
 Warwick Castle is also something which guests of the hotel should not miss.
 The castle is open throughout the year except on Christmas Day.
 The castle has a history that goes as far back as 1000 years.
 You can experience the magic of Arthurian legends when you go to the castle.

 Art connoisseurs will want to visit the Compton Verney Art Gallery.
 It is open from the 31st of March until the 16th of December 2012.
 It is just 8 miles away from the hotel.
 This unique art gallery has a growing collection of art from around the world.
 The gallery offers family activities, artists’ talks, adult workshops, lectures and other event programmes.
 Lastly, the Royal Shakespeare Company is open all year round.
 They have reopened the Royal Shakespeare and Swan Theatres after redevelopment.
 You can take a Theatre Tour, enjoy a sumptuous meal at the Rooftop Restaurant and you can also go to the Tower to enjoy the views of Stratford-upon-Avon.